Rear Projection TV Teardown

 Boards 11, 12, and 13 are the CRT neck boards.
 They each house a MOSFET with heat-sink, as well as capacitors, diodes and big ceramic resistors.

 Board 14 is a mystery.
 Other than the speaker connectors and a plug, there is nothing on this board.
-They must have had some left over from another product and decided to reuse them like this.
+It may be for there for na optional fetaure not included with this model.

 That is quiet a collection of circuit boards.
 It took my cave assistant about ten minutes to de-solder the components in the image above.
 There are twice as many parts remaining on the boards.